Future You Mentoring

 In keeping with the data protection principles we will only store your data for as long as is necessary.
 For the purposes described here we will store your data for –

-We will retain your data until February 2021 for operational purposes.
+We will retain your data for operational purposes until the dates below.
 After this period the details that you have provided will be anonymised.

 When we store your personal data on our systems the data will be stored on the University premises on secure IT platform.

 7. Details of the third parties with whom we share personal data